hmcts/vh-azure-devops-agent/README.md

 You can amend how many agents will be deployed on each VM by editing the variable `agentCount` in the file `pipeline\variables\common.yaml`

 ## Virtual Machine Count
-You can amend how many Virtual Machines will be deployed by editing the variable `agentCount` in the file `pipeline\variables\common.yaml`
+You can amend how many Virtual Machines will be deployed by editing the variable `vmCount` in the file `pipeline\variables\common.yaml`